 If you want to introduce a pop of contrast colour to your indoor jungle, the tradescantia is a winner.
 Those long elegant leaves are finely striped green and cream on the top, with an intense purple underside.
-This variety has long stems that look fantastic tumbling from shelves or hanging pots.
+This variety is a brighter cousin of Zeb, and has long stems that look fantastic tumbling from shelves or hanging pots.

 A native of Belize, Guatemala and Mexico, it’s become a popular houseplant all over the world because it’s very easy to care for (bright light; regular watering; done).
 In spring and summer, give it a feed with liquid fertiliser to help it grow big(ish) and strong.
 If you ever want to trim those long stems, just snip them back with shears or clean scissors.